secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Academy/Academy Structure/Exercises.md

     - Variance increases with module difficulty:
         - **Easier modules**: Minor variations.
         - **Harder modules**: More significant challenges.

----

-These notes summarize the purpose, types, and processes of exercises in HTB Academy, highlighting how they enhance learning through practical application.
+- These notes summarize the purpose, types, and processes of exercises in HTB Academy, highlighting how they enhance learning through practical application.

+### Questions
+- Start the above target, copy the shown IP:PORT by clicking on them, and then paste them in your browser.
+What's the proof shown in the page?
+	- t4rg3ts